Accessibility in Office XP

 - Outlook 2002—Installing and Training Speech Recognition

-Use Microsoft Narrator—You can use the text-to-speech utility Microsoft Narrator while using Word to read aloud menu commands, dialog box options and more—including announcing events on screen and reading typed characters.
+Use Microsoft Narrator You can use the text-to-speech utility Microsoft Narrator while using Word to read aloud menu commands, dialog box options and more—including announcing events on screen and reading typed characters.

-More ways to adjust sound options:
+See the Help topics for more ways to adjust sound options: